 You can pay by cash, check, money order, credit card, and debit card.
 Since payment methods vary by location, check what’s accepted at the site you will be visiting.

 You cannot process a learner's permit application online.
-However, you can complete the application online by answering a series of questions.
+However, you can get ready by completing the application online and answering a series of questions.
 At the end of the questionnaire, you will be provided with a complete application and list of required documents that you will need to bring with you to a RMV Service Center.